nuria-bosch/nuria-bosch.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will give a talk (with Theresa Biberauer) at [GALA 16](https://galalisbon2024.fcsh.unl.pt) (NOVA University of Lisbon), 12-14 September.
+I'll give a talk (with Theresa Biberauer) at [GALA 16](https://galalisbon2024.fcsh.unl.pt) (NOVA University of Lisbon), 12-14 September, "Emergent syntactic categories and increasing granularity: evidence from a multilingual corpus study".